Cline's Church of the United Brethren in Christ

-Cline's Church of the United Brethren in Christ, also known as Cline's United Methodist Church, is a historic Brethren church on Cline's Church Road, 0.5 miles south of PA 34 at Menallen Township, Adams County, Pennsylvania.
+Cline's Church of the United Brethren in Christ, also known as Cline's United Methodist Church, is a historic Brethren church on Cline's Church Road, 0.5 miles south of PA 34 at Menallen Township, Adams County, Pennsylvania, United States.
 It was built in 1850, and is a one-story, plain rectangular limestone building with a low gable roof.
 It measures 35 feet wide and 46 feet deep.
 The interior is a single room with white plastered walls and ceiling.
 Located adjacent to the church is the Cline's Cemetery, with grave markers dated from the mid-1800s to the present.

 It was listed on the National Register of Historic Places in 2002.